Amy13139/wip-eaw-docs/docs/basegame/dat.rst

-.. _basegame-filetype-dat:
+.. _basegame-dat:

 *********
 DAT Files
 *********

-.. _basegame-filetype-dat-about:
+.. _basegame-dat-about:

 About
 =====
 DAT Files are used to store strings to display for in-game text.
-They are stored in *key, value* pairs, where the keys are referenced by `XML Files <basegame-filetype-xml>`, and the value is the string to display in-game.
+They are stored in *key, value* pairs, where the keys are referenced by `XML Files <basegame-xml>`, and the value is the string to display in-game.
 This system allows for most localization to be done through changing the used DAT file, as long as they contain the same keys.

-.. _basegame-filetype-dat-struct:
+.. _basegame-dat-struct:

 EaW DAT Structure
 =================